quankn-pixel/IN4MATX-43-Project/hw4/TEST_PLAN.md

 - Privacy-sensitive posts use approximate UCI campus positions rather than exact real-time tracking.
 - PWA assets referenced by the app are included in the service worker cache list.
 - Supabase Auth, database writes, Storage uploads, and Realtime chat have at least one manual verification path for demo.
+- - Backend returns correct status codes: 200/201 on success, 400 on missing required fields, 404 on missing resource; no silent failure.
+- When approximate location is ON, stored coordinates are blurred to a UCI campus zone rather than exact GPS.
+- Applying an animal-type filter returns only matching posts; an empty result returns a 200 with posts:[] not an error.
+- Unauthenticated requests to protected endpoints return 401.
+- Upload rejects files over 25MB and shows a clear error message.

 ### 1.3 Risks and priorities